Lisoveliy/StarCoderEx/README.md

 ***If you use extension on first time***
 1. Register on https://huggingface.co

-2. Generate bearer token from that page https://huggingface.co/settings/tokens
+2. Generate bearer token from this page https://huggingface.co/settings/tokens

 ***After***